Litigation and eligibility: Germany

 Expert witnesses on technical aspects of infringement (eg, reverse engineering) and the knowledge of a person skilled in the art are permitted.
 Expert witnesses mandated by the parties themselves will typically be heard only via written statements.

-In the course of infringement proceedings the district court, as the first level of jurisdiction, rarely appoints expert witnesses itself.
+In the course of infringement proceedings the district court, as the first level of jurisdiction, very rarely appoints expert witnesses itself.
 At second instance before the appeal court, expert witnesses are appointed a little more frequently.

 Validity proceedings handled at first instance by the Federal Patent Court never previously used court-appointed experts – a fact which attracted frequent criticism.
 The Federal Court of Justice has changed its practice under the new legal regime and does now only occasionally appoint expert witnesses.
 Parties are encouraged to present expert witness reports by themselves to accelerate proceedings at the Federal Court of Justice.
+In practice, it is recommended to introduce a written expert opinion in the validity proceedings at an early stage before the Federal Patent Court.

 Q: Is the doctrine of equivalents applied by courts in your jurisdiction?
 If so, what form does it take?